tendermint/spec/spec/abci/apps.md

 ### BlockParams.MaxBytes

-The maximum size of a complete Amino encoded block.
+The maximum size of a complete protobuf encoded block.
 This is enforced by Tendermint consensus.

 This implies a maximum tx size that is this MaxBytes, less the expected size of